-- For internet connectivity (see the IntelliView[TM] section on page 20 for more details), wire a CAT-5 Ethernet cable using a 1/2" knockout on the back of the cabinet to the Ethernet Port on the IntelliGen[TM] Controller.
-See Fig. 10. - Fig. 10
+1. For internet connectivity (see the IntelliView[TM] section on page 26 for more details), wire a CAT-5 Ethernet cable using a 1/2" knockout on the cabinet to the Ethernet Port on the IntelliGen[TM] Controller.
+See Fig. 23.

-5. Using the other 1/2" knockout on the back of the cabinet, wire the IntelliPurge[®] Nitrogen Purge Valve to the IntelliGen[TM] Controller using 3 wire cable (22-24 AWG stranded recommended).
-See the IntelliPurge[®] Section on page 21 for more details.
+2. Using another 1/2" knockout on the cabinet, wire the IntelliPurge® Nitrogen Purge Valve to the IntelliGenTM Controller using 3 wire cable.
+See the IntelliPurge® Section on page 27 for more details.
 Connect the PLINK to the terminal blocks next to the controller.
-See Fig. 11.
+See Fig. 24.

-6. Using the same 1/2" knockout on the back of the cabinet, a form C relay is available to wire any BMS (Building Management System) to the BMS terminal blocks.
-See Fig. 12.
+3. Using another 1/2" knockout on the cabinet, wire any BMS (Building Management System) to the BMS terminal blocks.
+See Fig. 25.